 For a few seconds, no one rose.
 Then slowly and deliberately, Emma Thompson stood to her full height, her face like stone, determined, angry.
 She clutched the pew in front of her.
-"Everyone here knows our family, Mr. Thompson, me, Daisy, and our son Ricky who was churched years ago.
+"Everyone here knows our family, Mr. Thompson, me, Daisy," and our son Ricky who was churched years ago.
 Not a person here can accuse us of being bad people.
-Yet the church is about to do something bad to us.
-Now, it's my turn to ask a question.
-Why are you doing this to us?"
+Yet the church is about to do something bad to us."
 She waited.
 "And I'm not going anywhere until I have an answer."